 On August 13, 1903, 30-year-old Gilbert Twigg, armed with a 12-gauge double-barrelled shotgun, opened fire at a concert, killing six people and wounding at least 25 before killing himself.
 Three others died in hospitals afterward.

-In June 1893, the cornerstone for St. John’s College was laid. under the control of the English Evangelical Lutheran church, it was established due, in a great measure, to the generosity of John P. Baden, a wealthy citizen of Winfield and a prominent member of the Lutheran church.
+In June 1893, the cornerstone for St. John’s College was laid.
+Under the control of the English Evangelical Lutheran church, it was established due, in a great measure, to the generosity of John P. Baden, a wealthy citizen of Winfield and a prominent member of the Lutheran church.
 Early in the 1890s, he gave $50,000 toward founding the institution; a site was selected in the eastern part of the city, and plans were made for a two-story stone building measuring 60 by 100 feet, with a basement and attic.
 The following September, the school was opened with a faculty of five members.
-The college building was not quite completed, and temporary quarters for classrooms were secured elsewhere until March 1, 1894, when the building was finished and formally dedicated.
-The college course embraced three departments — classical, literary, and scientific — and there was no debt that had been incurred.
+The college building was not entirely completed, and temporary quarters for classrooms were secured elsewhere until March 1, 1894, when the building was finished and formally dedicated.
+The college course embraced three departments — classical, literary, and scientific — and no debt had been incurred.
 Mr. Baden died on March 3, 1900, but the school he founded was an enduring monument to his generosity.

 The Winfield-Arkansas City area became an industrial community in the 20th century, manufacturing consumer goods and, eventually, aircraft and aircraft parts.